-This program offers you an opportunity to acquire the thinking and learning skills you need to be a successful learner.
-A partial list of these skills includes reading college textbooks, taking useful class notes, organizing information, preparing for and taking tests and managing time for study.
+This program offers you an opportunity to acquire the thinking skills and learning strategies you need to be a successful college student.
 The program benefits a variety of students, including successful students who want to improve their learning efficiency as well as those who feel overwhelmed by the demands of college coursework.
 The information learned in Learning Strategies courses is applied to the other courses you are taking and will improve your performance in those courses.
-For more information, contact the Learning Strategies instructors.
+For more information, contact the Learning Strategies program at 913-469-8500, ext.
+3335.